TaoWangRUB/NeuralNetworkInTensorflow/README.md

 # NeuralNetworkInTensorflow
-construct the NN using the low level API from Tensorflow Detail in the WiKi
+construct the NN using the low level API from Tensorflow.
+Detail in the WiKi